nanobox-io/nanobox-engine-middleman/README.md

 # Middleman

-This is a generic Middleman engine used to launch Middleman apps on [Nanobox](http://nanobox.io).
+This is a Middleman engine used to launch Middleman apps with [Nanobox](http://nanobox.io).
 The engine automatically creates a web component named `web.middleman` that includes an Nginx webserver.
 The engine auto-detects your Middleman `build_dir` specified in your `config.rb`.

 ## Usage
 To use this engine, specify the engine in your boxfile.yml: